nimh-sfim/rtcog/rtcaps/README.md

 3. On the __Realtime__ teminal, do the following:

-    3.1 Create a new empty directory.
+* Create a new empty directory.

-    3.2 Copy the 01_BringROIsToSubjectSpace.sh script here.
+* Copy the 01_BringROIsToSubjectSpace.sh script here.

-    3.2 Copy the Frontiers2013_CAPs.nii file here.
+* Copy the Frontiers2013_CAPs.nii file here.

-    3.3 Export the following variables
+* Export the following variables

-This is code

 ```bash
 export AFNI_REALTIME_Registration=3D:_realtime